 Applicants with, or who have had, County Court Judgements or who may be on a Debt Recovery Plan will be assessed on a case by case basis.
 If you have any concerns, please ask before applying for more information.

-To ensure you are fit enough for the role and to keep you safe, you will undertake a job related fitness test.
-There are two elements to the test and you must pass both before you can be appointed.
+To ensure you are fit enough for the role and to keep you safe, you will undertake a job related fitness test which you must pass before you can be appointed.

 Police officers encounter stressful situations, trauma, physical confrontation and work long hours on shifts.
 They need to be resilient enough to cope with the demands and pressures of police work.
 Applicants must therefore be in good health mentally and physically to undertake police duties.
 You will undergo a medical examination to ensure you meet the health standards required.